Soda lake: Nitrogen and other nutrients

 Nitrogen is a limiting nutrient for growth in many soda lakes, making the internal nitrogen cycle very important for their ecological functioning.
 One possible source of bio-available nitrogen is diazotrophic cyanobacteria, which can fix nitrogen from the atmosphere during photosynthesis.
 However, many of the dominant cyanobacteria found in soda lakes such as Arthrospira are probably not able to fix nitrogen.
 Ammonia, a nitrogen-containing waste product from degradation of dead cells, can be lost from soda lakes through volatilization because of the high pH.
 This can hinder nitrification, in which ammonia is "recycled" to the bio-available form nitrate.
 However, ammonia oxidation seems to be efficiently carried out in soda lakes in either case, probably by ammonia-oxidizing bacteria as well as Thaumarchaea.

+Climate change

+Changes in the biogeochemical cycling of soda lakes occur with seasonal variation and the availability of nutrients (eutrophic status).
+These cycling changes, involving the increased availability of organic carbon from high photosynthetic rates (like during and after cyanobacterial blooms), can increase the productivity of methanogenic microbes (see Carbon cycle) and increase the emission of methane, a notable greenhouse gas, from soda lakes.
+This interaction between carbon metabolism and methane production may be a characteristic biogeochemical process in soda lakes, and makes them a significant contributor of biogenic greenhouse gas, like wetlands.

+The productivity of soda lakes may decrease in response to increased rainfall due to climate change.
+Rising water levels disrupt their ecology and have occurred alongside a decline in phytoplankton productivity, most notably in east Africa.
+Conversely, increased temperatures and evaporation at other lakes, most notably in the Western hemisphere, threaten to both reduce water levels and increase their productivity through microbial blooms, resulting in the exacerbation of aforementioned greenhouse gas emissions and a reduction in biodiversity.

+The ecological future of soda lakes remains uncertain as they maintain a delicate microbial ecology and are highly susceptible to anthropogenic climate change.
+While the long-term impacts of this continual change are yet unclear with respect to their biodiversity, as shifts in microbial fauna occur and productivity changes, the habitat availability of notable migratory species like the Lesser Flamingo in East Africa is subject to change.